vcwild/data-cleaning/README.md

-# Getting and Cleaning Data Assignment
+# Getting and Cleaning Data

 > This is a step-by-step project for getting and cleaning data sets.
 It includes the instructions on how to do an analysis on Human Activity by using the UCI Irvine Machine Learning repositories.